uwescience/python-seminar-2015/full-project/ProjectOrganization.md

 A: Raw data should never change  =>  there's only the original version!

-A reasonable rule of thumb for getting started is that if the file is realatively small (ours is < 100k), go ahead and commit it to the Git repository, as you won't be wasting much hard disk space.
+A reasonable rule of thumb for getting started is that if the file is realatively small, go ahead and commit it to the Git repository, as you won't be wasting much hard disk space.
 Additionally, the file will then travel with your code, so if you push your repository to Github (for example) and one of your collaborators clones a copy, they'll have